sharetribe/flex-docs/src/docs/guides/03-how-to-set-up-currency-in-ftw/index.md

 Remember to restart the application after editing the environment variable!

+**Note:** If you have already created listings before changing the currency, listings using old currency will not show the price when a new currency is in use.
+Currently, FTW doesn't support changing the currency of the listing so the price cannot be edited after the currency used in the application is changed.

 ## 2. Edit listing minimum price

 In the `config.js` file, search for variable `listingMinimumPriceSubUnits` and